DanFNKD/pl-quiz/README.md

 #### Images

 The Premier League logo was used on the page.
-Different trophies were selected to represent gold, silver and bronze.
+Different trophies were selected to represent gold, silver and bronze performance.

 ## Features